Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Comparison and discussion

-Finally, Fig.~\ref{fig:Multi-methodResults} (c) shows the critical values of $P_{r,c}$ of QW with random translation from manual and machine-learning methods.
-The similar features indicate the universal scaling of the localization transition.
-However, there is a much greater amount of variation across all four methods.
-The MoI particularly shows the most variation.
-The variation is due to an increase in the fluctuations within the probability distributions of QW with random translation when compared to those from QW with random rotation.
-Nevertheless, the power-law dependence of the data further supports the universal scaling behavior of the localization transition.
+Finally, Fig.~\ref{fig:Multi-methodResults} (c) shows the critical values of $P_{r,c}$ of QW with random translation from the manual methods and SVM.
+The analysis hints that the scaling behavior of the localization transition may be general.
+However, there is a much greater amount of variation across different methods.
+As shown in Table~\ref{Table-exp}, the MoI agrees with the IPR while the method based on final distribution produced a higher value.
+On the other hand, the SVM produced a lower estimation of the exponent while the two network-based methods exhibit systematical deviation and could not catch the trend of the exponent.
+The substantial variation is due to an increase in the fluctuations within the probability distributions of QW with random translation when compared to those from QW with random rotation.
+Nevertheless, the power-law dependence of the data supports the general idea of scaling behavior behind the localization transition.

-The exponent from the SVM is quantitatively less than those from the manual methods in all three cases.
-For small values of $\mathcal{N}_{t}$, the machine-learning methods tend to generate estimates that are slightly into the delocalized regime, possibly due to the challenge to differentiate the two peaks in the probability distribution for small-sized systems.
-In contrast, they give estimates closer to the localized regimes for larger $\mathcal{N}_{t}$ values, possibly because of the noisy behavior in the probability distribution. while the ML methods still provide fairly accurate estimates of the critical value when compared to the manual methods, the systematic under- and over- estimations flatten out the scaling trend and render the systematically lower scaling exponents compared to the manual methods, as shown in Table~\ref{Table-exp}.
+The SVM only produces exponent comparable to the manual methods for QW with discrete random rotation and underestimates it in the other two cases.
+On the other hand, the two NN-based methods show exponents close to the SVM for the two QW cases with random rotation, but their exponents deviate from the other methods for QW with random translation because for small values of $N$, the NN-based methods tend to generate estimates that are slightly into the delocalized regime but give estimates closer to the localized regimes for larger $N$ values, possibly because of the noisy behavior in the probability distribution.
+The systematic under- and over- estimations flatten out the scaling trend and render the systematically lower scaling exponents.
+As shown in Table~\ref{Table-exp}, the manual methods of QW with random translation also tend to show larger deviations compared to the results of QW with random rotation, suggesting QW with random translation could be a challenging problem for classification methods.